How Consumers Feel About Finances in 2024

 As it turns out, it doesn't matter how old you are or even how much money you have in the bank.
 Financial stress impacts everyone.
-Forbes states that 2/3 of Millenials owe some kind of long-term debt, and 53% claim that debt is overwhelming.6 And when it comes to older generations, things don’t look much better.
+Forbes states that two-thirds of Millennials owe some kind of long-term debt, and 53% claim that debt is overwhelming.
+And when it comes to older generations, things don’t look much better.
 According to AARP people age 60 and over owe roughly 30% of the cumulative nation credit card debt, with balances totaling $260B.

 One of the most demanding and admirable jobs in the world is becoming a military service member.
 Being part of the military requires a lot from people: a lot of dedication, hours, and focus.
 So it’s not surprising that there’s not always much time to keep track of financial matters.

 Unfortunately, the financial stress is also often felt by the entire family.
 In fact, a staggering 65% of military families experience financial stress.

 Perhaps the most devastating part is that often these service members don’t have enough to cover basic needs.
-A study by Military Saves found that 60% of military respondents don't have enough in their savings to cover three months of living expenses.10 And The Military Family Advisory Network found that, overall, “86% of military and veteran families suffer physical and emotional effects from financial strain.”11
+A study by Military Saves found that 60% of military respondents don't have enough in their savings to cover three months of living expenses.
+And The Military Family Advisory Network found that, overall, “86% of military and veteran families suffer physical and emotional effects from financial strain.”

 MX helps financial institutions access and act on their data so they can really know their customers and help them make the best financial decisions at every point of their financial journey.
 Financial institutions can become much more than the simple go-to when it comes to transactional interactions, they can deepen customer relationships with proactive guidance every step of the way.